 Dear Prospective Graduate Student,

 Thank you for your interest in our graduate program in Biological Sciences.
 Our faculty have designed a program that will provide students advanced knowledge and training in biology.
-Graduates with an M.S. in Biological Sciences will be prepared to continue study at the Ph.D. level, to pursue careers in private industry or government affiliated labs, and/or to teach at the community college level.
-In addition to course work, the student will participate in original research culminating in a written thesis, its defense, and a public presentation.
+Graduates with an M.S. in Biological Sciences will be prepared to continue study at the Ph.D. level, to pursue careers in private industry, biotechnology or government affiliated labs, and/or to teach at the college level.
+In addition to course work, the student will participate in original research culminating in a written thesis, a thesis written defense, and a public presentation.
 Detailed information regarding the program is available in the graduate student handbook.

 We are very excited about our program and are pleased that you are interested in joining us.
 Some of the special features of this program include: